George Washington and slavery: Resistance

-Although some of the enslaved population at Mount Vernon came to feel a (coerced) loyalty toward Washington, the resistance displayed by a significant percentage of them is indicated by the frequent assertions Washington made about "rogueries" and "old tricks".
+Although some of the enslaved population at Mount Vernon may have come to feel loyalty towards Washington (coerced or otherwise), the resistance displayed by a significant percentage of them is indicated by the frequent assertions Washington made about "rogueries" and "old tricks".
 The most common act of resistance was theft (e.g. as a form of self-help) which was so common that Washington made allowances for it as part of normal wastage.
 Food was stolen both to supplement rations and to sell, and Washington believed the selling of tools was another source of income for enslaved people.
 Because cloth and clothing were commonly taken without permission, Washington required seamstresses to show the results of their work and the leftover scraps before issuing them more material.
 Sheep were washed before shearing to prevent the theft of wool, and storage areas were kept locked and keys left with trusted individuals.
 In 1792, Washington ordered the culling of enslaved people's dogs he believed were being used in a spate of livestock theft and ruled that enslaved people who kept dogs without authorization were to be "severely punished" and their dogs hanged.

 Another means by which enslaved people resisted, one that was virtually impossible to prove, was feigning illness.
 Over the years Washington became increasingly skeptical about absenteeism due to sickness among his enslaved population and concerned about the diligence or ability of his overseers in recognizing genuine cases of physical illness.
 Between 1792 and 1794, while Washington was away from Mount Vernon as President, the number of days lost to sickness increased tenfold compared to 1786, when he was resident at Mount Vernon and able to exert control over the situation personally.
 In one case, Washington suspected an enslaved person of frequently avoiding work over a period of decades through acts of deliberate self harm.